 The northern regions of Afghanistan are the safest areas in the country.
-A majority of the population in these provinces are Tajik or Hazara and they do not now and never have supported the Taliban or any other religious based armed opposition group.
+A majority of the population in these provinces are Tajik or Hazara and were not known for supporting the Taliban.
 We routinely travel in the north without body armor or rifles and have, on occasion, left the side arms at home out of respect for the local leaders and populace.
 All my trips into the north have terminated in the fabled city of Mazar-i-Shariff where our main client JICA (Japan International Cooperation Agency) has an office and several programs.

 The trip north starts by crossing the Shamali Plain (Shamali means “windy” in Dari) which saw much fighting during the Soviet invasion in the 80’s.
 As a point of interest, the main road from Kabul to Bagram airbase used by our armed forces today was built by the Soviets so they could stay out of the Shamali plain as much as possible.
 The Soviets fought hard and often all along the main road to the north.
 After the Northern Alliance and our SF teams drove out the Taliban in 2001 there has been no fighting or attacks on the international or Afghan military on the plain or anywhere else along the route to Mazar-i-Shariff.

-In 2005 an American army convoy did get into an accident at the Kabul end of the plain and, for reasons that have never been explained, opened fire on an unruly crowd that gathered at the accident site sparking an entire day of rioting in Kabul.
-Unruly and agitated crowds are a staple at Afghan traffic accidents they have a lot here and they tend to be gruesome given the speeds at which Afghans drive and their propensity for stuffing extra women and children in car trunks or on roof racks.
-Firing into the crowd that day and I saw it live on local TV was again a symptom of the big base big army mentality that infected our efforts here as soon as the regular army took over the fight.
+In 2006 an American army convoy caused a fatal traffic accident where the roads above terminates inside Kabul.
+They opened fire on the crowd that gathered at the accident site sparking an entire day of rioting in Kabul.
+Unruly and agitated crowds are a staple at Afghan traffic accidents which occur frequently and tend to be gruesome given the speeds at which Afghans drive and their propensity for stuffing extra women and children in car trunks or on roof racks.
+Firing into the crowd that day (I saw it live on Tolo TV) is a symptom of the big base big army mentality that infected our efforts here as soon as the regular army took over the fight.
 The solider I saw unleash his 50 cal into the Afghan crowd at point blank range was scared.
 He was scared because he did not understand Afghanistan or its people and he thought the crowd was after him and his fellow soldiers.
 This was four years after we first set foot in the country.
 Today, some seven years into the fight, a majority of the soldiers are just as clueless about the Afghan people and their customs as the knucklehead on the machinegun that day.
 But I digress.

 Halfway across the plain is the town of Istalif which is famous for its pottery.
-With a little haggling and good humor you can buy any of these pieces for just one dollar although after haggling and completing the sale I always give a tip too haggling is fun but a couple extra dollars to me is nothing to the Afghans it is great and good fortune.
-Besides the Afghans love and respect foreigners who are both of good humor and fair.
+With a little haggling and good humor you can buy any of these pieces for just one dollar although after haggling and completing the sale I always give a tip.
+Haggling is fun but a couple extra dollars thrown in at the end of the deal is fun too.
+Afghans seem to enjoy foreigners who are of good humor and fair.

 Once you’re through the Salang tunnel it is a steep drop down into the valley floor where one can find the best fresh fish in Afghanistan.
 Here is my favorite seasonal fish stand seen from the road above: